The Ideal CAD Workflow for 3D Printing and Why We Decided to Build a New CAD App

 Why We’re Building a New CAD App

-Because after years of using every tool available, we wanted something that didn’t exist yet:
+Because after years of using every tool available, we wanted something that didn’t exist yet: a CAD tool built from the ground up for 3D printing.
+Here’s what we’re aiming for:

-• Always-manifold geometry pipeline so exports are automatically slicer-safe
+• Always-manifold geometry pipeline so exports are automatically slicer-safe.

-• Offline-first design because creativity shouldn’t depend on Wi-Fi
+• Offline-first design — because creativity shouldn’t depend on Wi-Fi.

 There are plenty of excellent CAD tools out there.
 But none of them are truly designed for the rapid, experimental, “print it and see what happens” workflow that makers live in.
+So we’re building a tool for ourselves that embraces that world—a CAD app built by people who design, print, tweak, and print again, all day long.